LynnSpyre/cc3-blendshape-renamer/README.md

 Just a quick script to rename the arkit blendshapes on your cc3 model, in a blender project.
 This is not good code, but again, it does the job.

+## Why make this?

+Because Cc3 models have their own naming convention for blendshapes that breaks literally any piece of software trying to use arkit, that isn't specifically designed to handle CC3 stuff.
+This script corrects the problem, bringing your model into line with the same naming conventions the rest of the world is using.
+This should save you from having to do fuzzy lookups or add interpolation layers to your unity app.
+Just do it, get it done.

+This should work for you if you have a blender to unity pipeline, or a blender to unreal engine pipeline.
+I haven't tested it in any other scenarios, and ymmv.
+It should also work if you're moving a model between cc3 and CATS.

 ## Instructions

 **Step 1** Export your model with the "Mouth Open as Morph" option enabled.